 4. Enjoy a dazzling Seine River Cruise after exploring the Eiffel Tower

-Seine cruise is the perfect way to end your experience as you can board any of the Seine cruises from the starting point right next to the monument.
+Seine River cruise is the perfect way to end your experience as you can board any of the Seine cruises from the starting point right next to the monument.
 The Seine cruise tickets are valid for the entire day and can be redeemed as per your convenience, before or after visiting the Tower.
 A boat departs every 30 minutes between 10:00 AM and 10:30 PM (except at 1:00 PM) throughout the summer season.
 Basic Seine River cruises are relatively cheap at €10 per person, while a gourmet dinner cruise will cost you over €200.

 Skip The Line packages often come with an optional River Seine Cruise.
 The Seine River Sightseeing Cruise will take you through Paris's most famous landmarks, including the Notre Dame Cathedral, Eiffel Tower, Conciergerie, Institut de France, Grand Palais, Musée d’Orsay, Hôtel de Ville, Cite de la Mode, Invalides, the Assemblee Nationale, and the Place de la Concorde.